conradhalling/jekyll-theme-chirpy/_posts/2024-06-03-otter-river-day-five.md

 On Monday, June 3, 2024, on the fifth and last day my tour to Otter River State Forest, I rode from
 [Spacious Skies Minute Man Campground](https://spaciousskiescampgrounds.com/minute-man/) to home on a route that has become very familiar.
+(For the fourth day of this tour, see [Otter River State Forest, Day Four]( {% link _posts/2024-06-02-otter-river-day-four.md %} )).

 I woke up with the sunrise at 5:00 a.m. to another beautiful day.